hexbatch/apple-core/v1/docs/core/step-7-sets/search-overview.md

         owner:
         relationship_to: search part
     token name: (optional )
+    token_id: (optional)
+    token_owner: (optional)
     attributes:
         [{
             attribute name or id,
             value (literal or range or regex)
         }]

+the id here is the guid generated, not the proper token name